Lea, Wiltshire: Garsdon

 The Domesday Book of 1068 recorded a settlement of 17 households at Gardone, and land held by Malmesbury Abbey.
-The abbey retained the land until the Dissolution when it was granted to Richard Moody, whose descendants included Sir Henry Moody MP (c.1582–1629).
+The abbey retained the land until the Dissolution of the Monasteries, after which it was granted to Richard Moody (d.
+1612) after whose death it was inherited by his eldest son Sir Henry Moody, 1st Baronet.

+In 1649, subsequent to the defeat of the royalist cause in the English Civil War, Sir Henry Moody, 2nd Baronet, sold the estate of Garsdon to Sir Lawrence Washington (1622–1662), and in 1650 he emigrated to Massachusetts, to which his mother Lady Deborah Moody had emigrated in 1636.
+Lawrence Washington was elected MP for Malmesbury in 1661.

-In 1631, the manor was bought by Sir Lawrence Washington (d.
-1643), a Registrar of Chancery; his son, also Lawrence (1622–1662) was elected for Malmesbury in 1661.
-Garsdon church has Washington family graves and a memorial; members of another branch of the family, headed by Lawrence Washington (1602–1653) are ancestors of George Washington, first President of the United States.
+Garsdon church has Washington family graves and a memorial.
+The branch of the family that descend from Lawrence Washington (1602–1652) are ancestors of George Washington, the founder and first President of the United States.

 The manor passed by marriage to Sir Robert Shirley, later Earl Ferrers, in 1671; his grandson sold it to Paul Methuen in 1758, and in turn his grandson sold it in 1843 to Thomas Howard, Earl of Suffolk and Berkshire, who also owned the nearby Charlton estate.
 The Howards sold the manor and farm in the 1930s.

 The manor house is from the 14th century, with additions in the 17th century and later, and is Grade II* listed.

 In the late 17th century the main Oxford-Bristol road ran east–west through Garsdon parish, following the ridge in the east of the parish.

 The boundary between Lea and Garsdon parishes followed roughly the course of the Woodbridge Brook.
 Population of the parish peaked at 234 in 1831 and then declined, reaching 119 in 1931.
 Garsdon was added to Lea parish in 1934.